OGRECave/EasyOgreExporter/README.txt

   * ex : renderingDistance=10.5
  - noLOD, override the LOD generation for the specified object
   * ex : noLOD=false

+Materials use :
+ - disable "PreMultiplied Alpha" option on diffuse textures with an alpha channel to use alpha_rejection (usefull for folliages)

 #TODO
  - Setup (automatic install)